logto-io/logto/packages/connectors/connector-facebook/README.md

 4. Fill out the Logto connector settings:
     - Fill out the `clientId` field with the string from _App ID_.
     - Fill out the `clientSecret` field with the string from _App secret_.
+    - Fill out the `scope` field with a comma or space separated list of [permissions](https://developers.facebook.com/docs/permissions/reference) in string.
+If you do not specify a scope, the default scope is `email,public_profile`.

 ## Test sign-in with Facebook's test users